Home » Mexico » Juarez Safety 2023: How Safe is Juarez for Travel?

 • Dress very modestly and ignore catcallers

-• If someone offers you drugs, kindly refuse them
+• If someone offers you narcotics, kindly refuse them

 • If someone threatens you for your valuables, don’t fight back and give them what they want because they may be armed